lemlac/mulem/docs/reference.md

 myModule{addThing} :: import
 ```

-This connects the same explicit-list convention as inheriting and capturing — *no hidden dependencies, everything that can affect behavior is named.* The three together form a consistent rule across the language.
+This connects the same explicit-list convention as embeding and capturing — *no hidden dependencies, everything that can affect behavior is named.* The three together form a consistent rule across the language.

 ### Memory Models